Skarn Deposits of Monmouth Township, Ontario: Contact Metamorphism and Mineralization

 Today we’re diving into the fascinating world of skarns, with a general focus on those located in the Bancroft area of Ontario and a specific focus on Monmouth county.
 This region—rich in mineral history and geologic complexity—hosts some of the most intriguing skarn systems in the province, and possibly even the country.
 Monmouth Township is a place well known for pegmatites and skarns for which it has become the self dubbed mineral capital of Canada.
 Skarns in Ontario are known for hosting a variety of minerals, including industrial minerals like wollastonite and potentially valuable metals.
 The area west of Bancroft is particularly noted for its complex and intriguing skarn systems.
 This region is famous for a wide variety of minerals, with almost 90% of all mineral types found on Earth located in and around the community.

 A skarn is a course grained metamorphic rock that has formed by the replacement of carbonate bearing rocks during regional or contact metamorphism or metasomatism.
-Skarns are rich in calc silicate minerals that have formed when super-heated fluids interact with the country rock.
+Skarns are rich in calc-silicate minerals that have formed when super-heated fluids interact with the country rock.
 Skarns are typically associated with granitic plutons in the vicinity of a fault that intrudes into limestone or dolostone – hence the exchange of super-heated fluids and the formation of the skarn within the intrusion or without.

 A skarn forming within the intrusive body needs a permeable area within the intrusion and then there is circulation of super-heated fluids into the country rock and back into the intrusion where the calc-silicate minerals develop.
 This is called an endoskarn.

-The york River skarn as shown above is an exoskarn.
+The York River Skarn as shown above is an exoskarn.
 Exoskarns form outside the intrusion.
 After high temperature crystals form inside the intrusion, the left over water leaves the fissure in a process called “boiling” and skarn materials form outside the intrusion , usually in limestone or dolostone.
 Exoskarns are the most common skarns in the Bancroft area, the York River skarn being the classic example.
-This skarn formed in dolomitic marble adjacent to an intrusion of nephylene syenite.
+This skarn formed in dolomitic marble adjacent to an intrusion of nepheline syenite.
 By its signature minerals this is clearly a magnesium skarn, the magnesium content of the dolostone being what chemically defines it from standard limestone.

 But in the Bancroft area, skarns are much more than textbook features, they’re historical mines and exploration targets waiting to be decoded by those who are interested in the minerals that they give rise to.
-What rockhound would’nt want to tap into a skarn and haul out lovely skarn-based crystals, zircon, garnet, quartz and diopside.
+What rockhound wouldn't want to tap into a skarn and haul out lovely skarn-based crystals, zircon, garnet, quartz and diopside.

 Notable Skarn Occurrences in Monmouth Township, Ontario